-The Commission on Higher Education (CHED) is now accepting applications for the Student Financial Assistance Programs (StuFAPs) for incoming freshmen and college level students for Academic Year 2019-2020.
+The Commission on Higher Education (CHED) will accept applications for the Student Financial Assistance Programs (StuFAPs) for incoming freshmen and college-level students (Academic Year 2020-2021 starting March 2020 to May 2020.

 The StuFAPs aims to provide financial assistance to students who are enrolled in an authorized public or private Higher Education Institutions (HEIs).
 This helps to ensure that education shall be accessible to all especially to underprivileged and deserving students.
 Qualified beneficiaries shall enroll or must be currently enrolled in any CHED priority courses as per CMO No. 1 s.
 2104 and shall receive financial assistance amounting to Php 6,000 to Php 15,000 per semester whichever program an applicant qualifies.

 Applicants must meet all the qualifications below to qualify for the CHED scholarship program.

 - The applicant must be an incoming freshman or a college-level student;

 - He or she must be a Filipino citizen;

 - He or she must be any of the following:

 - Senior High School graduate and/or candidate for graduation;